awaescher/Olmolo/README.md

       "Rules": [
         {
-          "VramFree": ">15GB",      // Condition based on available VRAM "KeepAlive": "60m"        // will keep the model loaded forever (extended hourly) },
+          "VramFree": ">15GB",      // Condition based on available VRAM "KeepAlive": "60m"        // sets Ollama keep_alive, Olmolo will extend it when it's about to expire },
         {
           "VramFree": "<10GB",